NeRF-DetS: Enhanced Adaptive Spatial-wise Sampling and View-wise Fusion Strategies for NeRF-based Indoor Multi-view 3D Object Detection: Method

-NeRF-Det\cite{NeRF-Det} has demonstrated the effectiveness of the structure that combines perception with the NeRF branch.
-The perception branch ensures the feature extracted from images contains the semantic information.
-Due to the inherent nature of NeRF, the NeRF branch could enhance the consistency of information extraction from multi-view through self-supervision.
-Also, NeRF branch supervises the extraction of information in spatial terms for novel views, ensuring continuity of information in space.
-Additionally, the opacity generated from the NeRF branch helps the features focus on more important and relevant positions, thereby improving perception performance.
+Throughout the entire process, the perception branch ensures that the features extracted from images contain semantic information.
+The NeRF branch enhances the consistency of features extracted from multi-view through self-supervision, owing to NeRF's inherent characteristics.
+Additionally, the NeRF branch supervises the extraction of spatial features for novel views, ensuring the continuity of information in space.
+Furthermore, the opacity derived from Geometry MLP (G-MLP) in NeRF branch directs the focus of features toward important and relevant object positions, thereby improving perception performance.
+In NeRF-Det, features are sampled at fixed sampling points:

+where $\Theta$ denotes the 3D U-Net, $F_i$ represents the multi-view image feature at the $i$th view and $P$ refers to fixed sampling points.

-The continuity of the scene is the significant advantage of NeRF compared to other traditional reconstruction or NVS methods.
-This advantage allows NeRF to achieve high-quality novel view synthesis.
-Therefore, we propose the Multi-level Sampling-Adaptive Network, as illustrated in Fig. \ref{fig:AMS} to address how to flexibly and efficiently utilize the continuous features in space to assist perception in dense sampling fashion.
+The continuity of the scene is a significant advantage of NeRF over other traditional reconstruction or NVS methods.
+However, NeRF-Det does not fully exploit this advantage.
+Therefore, we propose the \textit{Progressive Adaptive Sampling Strategy} (\textit{PASS}), which includes Progressive Adaptive Sampling and Layer Fusion as shown in Figure \ref{fig:overview}, to flexibly and efficiently utilize the continuous features in space to enhance perception in a dense sampling fashion.

+where $\Theta_t$ represents the Layer Fusion process, $V_s^{t -1}$ is the scene feature volume of previous layer, $P_0$ refers to original sampling points and $\Delta_{t-1}(V_s^{t-1})$ denotes the predicted offset of previous layer.